Skip to content

 • All :::act and :::scene fences must include numeric suffixes

-• All Lore tags must use hyphens (-) — no underscores or spaces, capitalization does not matter, but I would pick one.
+• All Lore tags must use hyphens — no underscores or spaces

-• :::backstory is the root of all Lore loading — treat it like metadata + memory
+• :::backstory is the root of memory and entity metadata

 SuperStories = Canon + Choice + Continuity